drvinceknight/Nashpy/paper.md

 We acknowledge code contributions from Ria Baldevia as well as many helpful discussions with Nikoleta Glynatsi.

-We would also like to the thank the reviewers and editor for their time which helped improve this manuscript.
+We would also like to the thank the reviewers and editor for their comments and suggestions which helped improve this manuscript.

 # References